Dr Carlye Tsui BBS MBE JP

 Founder and Chief Executive Officer, World Green Organisation

 Dr William Yu is the Founder and Chief Executive Officer of World Green Organisation.
 He is an energy economist and climate professional by training and completed his PhD at the University of Cambridge.
-He earned an Executive MBA from the Thunderbird Global Management School, US and completed a Sustainable Finance Programme at Cambridge.
-Dr Yu received a Harvard Business School Scholarship for Executive Education in Nonprofit Management.
-He had gained valuable regional management experience by working at the US multinationals and a financial banking institution.
+He earned an Executive MBA from the Thunderbird Global Management School, US.
+Dr Yu also completed a Sustainable Finance Programme at Cambridge and accredited by UNDP as trainer on United Nations SDG Impact Standards.

 Wendy Wen Yee YUNG